-INTRODUCTION
+INTRODUCTION:

-This position is located within the Southern District of New York U.S. Probation Office.
-By statute, U.S. Probation Officers serve in a judiciary law enforcement position and assist in the administration of justice and promote community safety, gather information, supervise people under supervision, interact with collateral agencies, prepare reports, conduct investigations, and present recommendations to the court.
-U.S. Probation Officers conduct investigations, provide sentencing recommendations to the court, and supervise people under supervision.
+This position is located in the Southern District of New York, Probation Office.
+By statute, probation officers serve in a judiciary law enforcement position and assist in the administration of justice and promote community safety, gather information, supervise person (people) under supervision, interact with collateral agencies, prepare reports, conduct investigations, and present recommendations to the court.
+The incumbent conducts investigations; provides sentencing recommendations to the court and supervises people under supervision.